arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ### Summary

-The Gaussian Adaptive Attention Mechanism (GAAM) addresses challenges in modeling non-stationary data by incorporating learnable Gaussian parameters for dynamic feature recalibration.
-By enhancing explainability and robustness, GAAM excels in multi-modal tasks such as emotion recognition and text classification.
+The Gaussian Adaptive Attention Mechanism (GAAM) is one of our favorite mechanisms that addresses the challenges in modeling non-stationary data.
+It incorporates learnable Gaussian parameters for dynamic feature recalibration to enhance explainability and robustness.
+This lets GAAM excel in multi-modal tasks such as emotion recognition and text classification, our goal for this project.

 ### Key Contributions

-- GAAM introduces a learnable Gaussian-based attention mechanism where the mean and variance are dynamically adjusted.
-This enhances the model's ability to capture contextually significant features across modalities such as text, audio, and vision.
+1. GAAM introduces a learnable Gaussian-based attention mechanism where the mean and variance are dynamically adjusted.
+This significantly improves the model's ability to capture contextually significant features across our three modalities of text, audio, and vision.
-- The mechanism integrates an Importance Factor (IF), improving the explainability of attention outputs by quantifying feature significance.
+2. GAAM integrates an Importance Factor (IF), improving the explainability of attention outputs by quantifying the significance of different features.

 ![GAAM]({{ '/assets/images/48/GAAM.png' | relative_url }})